How Can You Recover From A Google Algorithm Update?

 The chances are that because you were unaffected by previous changes, you didn’t pay much attention to what a Google algorithm update can do.

-But it certainly gets your attention when you suddenly lose 30, 40, or 50% of your organic traffic overnight.
+But it certainly gets your attention when you suddenly lose 30, 40, 50%, or more of your organic traffic overnight.

 The Google update that wasn’t an update